JaguarsCodehub/cardclash/README.md

 - 2 points are deducted when cards are mismatched

 ## TODOS:
+- Tries should be recorded
+- Images should be of different trendy images
 1. Playing Cards User Interface Images
 2. Timer to be optimized
 3. Themed Cards